Hanuman: Ramayana

 The curse lifted; Hanuman now remembers all of his dynamic divine powers.
 He is said to have transformed into the size of mountain and flew across the narrow channel to Lanka.
 Upon landing, he discovers a city populated by the Lanka king Ravana and his demon followers, so he shrinks down to the size of an ant and sneaks into the city.
 After searching the city, he discovers Sita in a grove, guarded by demon warriors.
 When they all fall asleep, he meets with Sita and discusses how he came to find her.
 She reveals that Ravana kidnapped her and is forcing her to marry him soon.
 He offers to rescue her but Sita refuses, stating that her husband must do it.

 What happens next differs by account, but a common tale is that after visiting Sita, he starts destroying the grove, prompting his capture.
 Regardless of the tale, he ends up captured in the court of Ravana himself, who laughs when Hanuman tells him that Rama is coming to take back Sita.
 Ravana orders his servants to light Hanuman's tail on fire as torture for threatening his safety.
 However, every time they put on an oil-soaked cloth to burn, he grows his tail longer so that more cloths need to be added.
 This continues until Ravana has had enough and orders the lighting to begin.
 However, when his tail is lit, he shrinks his tail back and breaks free of his bonds with his superhuman strength.
 He jumps out a window and jumps from rooftop to rooftop, burning down building after building, until much of the city is ablaze.
-Seeing this triumph, Hanuman leaves back for India.
+Seeing this triumph, Hanuman leaves for India.

 When he returns, he tells his scouting party what had occurred, and they rush back to Kishkindha, where Rama had been waiting all along for news.
 Hearing that Sita was safe and was awaiting him, Rama gathered the support of Sugriva's army and marched for Lanka.
 Thus begins the legendary Battle of Lanka.

 Throughout the long battle, Hanuman played a role as a general in the army.
 During one intense fight, Lakshmana, Rama's brother, was fatally wounded; it was thought that he would die without the aid of a herb from a Himalayan mountain.
 Hanuman was the only one who could make the journey so quickly, and was thus sent to the mountain.